Aerotrain (KLIA)

-The Aerotrain is an automated people mover system located within the Kuala Lumpur International Airport (KLIA) in Malaysia.
+The Aerotrain is an automated people mover system located within Kuala Lumpur International Airport (KLIA) in Malaysia.

-Opened in 1998 along with the airport, the Aerotrain system consists of two stations, one in the Main Terminal Building and the other in Satellite Building A.
+The Aerotrain opened in 1998 along with KLIA, the Aerotrain system consists of two stations, one in the Main Terminal Building and the other in Satellite Building A.

-However, the Aerotrain in KLIA has been plagued by operational and maintenance issues since the late 2000s, with the most notable breakdown occurred in March 2023, which saw the Aerotrain being suspended for nearly 2 and a half years to make way for replacement works.
+Notably, the Aerotrain has been plagued by operational and maintenance issues since the late 2000s, with the most notable breakdown occurred in March 2023, which saw the Aerotrain being suspended for nearly 2 and a half years to make way for replacement works.

-During final phase of testing, Transport Minister Anthony Loke announced that the system is expected to resume operation on 1 July 2025.
+During the final phase of testing, Transport Minister Anthony Loke announced that the system would resume operations on 1 July 2025.

-The Aerotrain officially resumed operation on 1 July 2025, with the first train entering service at 10 am.
+The Aerotrain officially resumed operations on 1 July 2025, with the first train entering service at 10 am.

 General information

 The Aerotrain is fully automated and driverless.
 Usually, two trains ply between the two stations.
 In accordance with the Spanish solution, when the train reaches the platform, the exit doors will open first for passengers to disembark, after which the entrance door on the other side will open.

 Part of the train track goes underground to cross the taxiway.
 The ride between the Main Terminal Building and Satellite Terminal A takes about 2.5 minutes.

 The Aerotrain supported various operating modes such as Synchronized Double Shuttle Mode, Offset synchronized Double Shuttle Mode, Unsynchronized Double Shuttle Mode, Single Shuttle Mode, On-Call Mode, Test Train Mode and Out Of Service Mode.
 The Aerotrain has 4 major sub-systems, namely the Central Control System, Vehicle System, Station Automatic Train Operation (ATO) System and Power Distribution System (PDS).

-The maintenance of the Aerotrain is scheduled at 10am-12pm and 12am-5am everyday, when only one of the trains will be running for operation and the other one will undergo maintenance works and safety checks.
+The maintenance of the Aerotrain is scheduled at 10am-12pm and 12am-5am every day, when only one of the trains will be running for operation and the other one will undergo maintenance works and safety checks.
 The frequency of the train decreases from every 2^{1}⁄_{2} minutes to every 5 minutes during the maintenance periods.

-The Aerotrain heading towards the Main Terminal Building.
-One can see that the tracks go under the taxiway.